MicrosoftDocs/win32/desktop-src/SbsCs/creating-signed-files-and-catalogs.md

 ---
-Description: 'To sign a file and create a catalog for it, you must first have a process for signing files, a certificate, and a public key.' ms.assetid: '61337ea6-2d6b-4080-9128-5b8527512ce6'
+Description: To sign a file and create a catalog for it, you must first have a process for signing files, a certificate, and a public key. ms.assetid: 61337ea6-2d6b-4080-9128-5b8527512ce6
-title: Creating Signed Files and Catalogs
+title: Creating Signed Files and Catalogs ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Signed Files and Catalogs